dotboris/clip-studio-pain-undo-tracker/README.md

 ### Resetting the counter

-To reset the counter, just delete the `undo-count.txt` file and double clikc on `undo-tracker.ahk`.
+To reset the counter, just delete the `undo-count.txt` file and double click on `undo-tracker.ahk`.

 ## Integrating with Streaming Software